MSc International Disaster Management / Overview

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

-See also the University's postgraduate funding database to see if you are eligible for any other funding opportunities, including:
+See also the University's postgraduate funding database to learn if you are eligible for any other funding opportunities, including the:

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.